awillard1/Pen-Test-Tools/xss/readme.md

 Linux filenames and uploads
 ==============
 This has been a trick I have used for years.
-When I am lazy, I find my trust file
+When I am lazy, I find my trusty file
 ```html
 <img src=a onerror=prompt()>.pdf
 ```